dzft3w/Prerender_Background/README.md

 problems:

-1. Object distance doesn't math with render image.
+1. Object distance doesn't match with render image.
 (Maybe caused by nonlinear depth map image and camera clip planes)
 2. Creates image artifacts when pixel shifting.
 This is trying to create 3D photo effect, like facebook 3D photos.
 But with a worse algorithm.